Names and identifying details have been changed to protect client privacy. Published with written consent.

 Why This Worked

-- Early, evidence-based intervention.
-CBT has a strong research base for panic disorder and generalized anxiety, and matching Sarah with a therapist who genuinely specialized in this modality made a real difference.
+Early, evidence-based intervention.
+CBT has a strong research base for panic disorder and generalized anxiety, and matching the client with a therapist who genuinely specialized in this modality made a real difference.

-- A treatment plan with clear milestones.
-Defined exposure goals and tracked symptom metrics gave both Sarah and her therapist genuine visibility into progress.
+A treatment plan with clear milestones.
+Defined exposure goals and tracked symptom metrics gave both the client and her therapist genuine visibility into progress.

-- Integrating the skills into real life.
-The goal was never to eliminate anxiety, only to give Sarah a workable, sustainable relationship with it.
+Integrating the skills into real life.
+The goal was never to eliminate anxiety it was to give her a workable, sustainable relationship with it.

 If you recognize yourself in Sarah's story, you are not alone.
 Effective, structured support exists, and every journey starts with a conversation.